vagetman/CloudFront2FastlyVCL/README.md

 # CloudFront2VCL

-The Fastly C@E app performs conversion of JSON config from CloudFront to Fastly VCL snippets and installs them to a destination service .
+The Fastly Compute app performs conversion of JSON config from CloudFront to Fastly VCL snippets and installs them to a destination service.

+# Prerequisite

+To you the coverter tool you first need to extract your CloudFront configuration into a JSON.
+Use the `cloudfront-export` tool and save the configuration into a JSON file.
+When you have that you can use the JSON to create a VCL.

 # Installation